-HealthMarkets can help answer questions you may have about your qualifications with our FitScore Forever technology.
-After telling us about your insurance needs, we can help you compare plans from recognized insurance companies using our free FitScore®.
+After you determine your Medicare eligibility in Delaware, HealthMarkets can help answer questions you may have about your qualifications with our innovative FitScore®.
+After telling us about your insurance needs, we can help you compare plans from recognized insurance companies, at no cost to you.

 Get your FitScore today and start shopping for Medicare plans.